pantheon-systems/documentation/source/_docs/change-management.md

 These tables detail the actions each role can execute on each Dashboard.

 In some Dashboards, you may notice the "User in Charge" label applied to a user.
-This helps distinguish who created a site in Enterprise Organizations with unprivileged users (e.g. Universities).
+This helps distinguish who created a site in Enterprise Organizations.

 ###Enterprise and Partner Organizations: Roles and Permissions